elektronstudio/docs/README.md

 The key pieces of the platform are:

-## 1. Main homepage for elektron.live, current generation
+## 1. 2D homepage for elektron.live

 It is the main entrypoint to the platform, it is used both for public events and residence experiments.
 Implemented in VueJS 3 with no Javascript compiling / bundling.